 (6) All joint self-insurance programs shall maintain claim expense reports for all claims made against the joint self-insurance program and its members.

 (7) All joint self-insurance programs shall obtain an independent audit of claim reserving, adjusting and payment procedures every three years at a minimum.
 The audit shall be conducted by an independent qualified claims auditor not affiliated with the program, its insurers, its broker of record, or its third-party administrator.
 Such review shall be in writing and identify strengths, areas of improvement, findings, conclusions and recommendations.
 Such review shall be provided to the governing body and retained for a period not less than six years.
 The scope of the claims audit shall include claims administration procedures listed in subsection (1) of this section.
+The number, date and scope of claims audited will be determined by the auditor based upon level of error and risk assessed by the auditor.

 (8) The state risk manager may require more frequent claims audits for programs that, in the state risk manager's opinion, are not operationally or financially sound.
 Failure to obtain the requested independent claims audit when required may result in the procurement of such audit by the state risk manager on behalf of the program.
 Costs of these services shall be the responsibility of the joint self-insurance program.